Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/weight-load-balancer/guide.en-gb.md

 ### Step 4: Confirm Traffic is Directed to the Active Member

 The member which weight is 0 will have an	Operating Status Draining.
-Run the test script again.
+Run the test script again:

 ```bash
 #!/bin/sh